pockerman/rl_anonymity_with_python/docs/source/Examples/qlearning_three_columns.rst

 --------

 In this example, we use a tabular Q-learning algorithm to anonymize a data set with three columns.
+In particular, we discretize the total dataset distortion into bins.
+Another approach could be to discretize the distortion of each column into bins and create tuples of indeces representing a state.
+We follow the latter approach in another example.

 Q-learning
 ----------